Health Clinic Information

 Please be alert to medication expiration dates.
 If possible, all medications (including Epi Pens and Glucagon) should not expire during the school year.
 If a medication is due to expire, you will be notified by phone that is needs to be renewed within two weeks prior to the expiration date.

-The health clinic is reminding parents and guardians that all medication stored in the health clinic must be picked up no later than the student dismissal time, 12:20 PM, on the last day of school on June 13th.
-Medication left in the health room after that time will be discarded.
+The health clinic is reminding parents and guardians that all medication stored in the health clinic must be picked up no later than Thursday, May 27, 2021 by 12:30 PM.
+Medication left in the health clinic after that time will be discarded.
 It is school policy that medications must be picked up by the parent or guardian.